harrytran998/fucking-engrisk/docs/vocabulary/13-topics-TOEIC/general-business.md

 ::: tip Chém gió ☃️

-1. Mergers and acquisitions is the transactions in which the ownership of companies, other business organization are tranferred or combined!
+1. Mergers and acquisitions is the transactions in which the ownership of companies, other business organization are transferred or combined!

 :::